11/8/2022

 Ken Shields

-Thanks very much.
 Good afternoon.
-Good afternoon.
-I'm curious on what happened up in McKinsey with Stumpage October 1st.
+Sorry, just Just curious on what happened up in McKenzie with stumpage October 1st.
 What do you expect January 1st and the balance of 23?
-Stumpage and McKinsey, Paul, it's very complicated, and it's something that if you wish to discuss offline, I'm very willing to do so.
-But I wanted to point out that we have two distinct logging seasons in McKinsey.
+Stumpage in McKenzie, Paul, it's very complicated and it's something that if you wish to discuss offline, I'm very willing to do so.
+But I wanted to point out that we have two distinct logging seasons in McKenzie.
 In the winter logging season, we harvest wood that is close to our sawmill complex.
 All the wood is delivered by truck.
-So it's a low-cost region, and that triggers pretty high stumpage.
-In the summer months, in the summer logging season when the Williston Reservoir is free, we operate from way more remote locations and higher-cost locations.
+And so it's a low-cost region, and that triggers pretty high scumbage.
+In the summer months, in the summer logging season, when the Williston reservoir dies free, we operate from way more remote locations and the higher cost locations.
 You know, we run camps.
 We've got long delivery distances to get the work from the north end of the reservoir down to our site.
-So that in a year when stumpage did not change, let's assume that the BC government's stumpage rate was constant throughout the year, we'd have much higher stumpage on the winter logging season than the summer logging season.
+So that... in a year when stumpage did not change, let's assume that the BC government stumpage rate was constant throughout the year, we'd have much higher stumpage on the winter logging season than the summer logging season.
 So what happened to us this year is that as we got into Q3, our stumpage bill didn't change very much, but we incurred a lot more cash costs in harvesting and delivery.
-And so when we get into logging season, we think that there won't be much change because stumpage rates are coming down but we've got fewer cost allowances which will trigger a higher stumpage rate.
-So I can back that background.
-Our stumpage rates have been pretty flat throughout the year, but our log costs weren't.
-They were a bit higher in the summer months and they were lower in the winter months.
-So as I said, it's a complicated topic, but that's what happened to us in the county.
-Okay, then given that overall BC stumpage is expected to go down in 23 days, does that lumber prices track down with it?
-Well, Paul, I really don't because as I said earlier, if there was a precipitous decline in residential construction activity, both for new and and are in the US, I suppose they could go back.
+And so when we get into the logging season, we think that there won't be much change because stumpage rates are coming down, but we've got fewer cost allowances, which will trigger a higher stumpage rate.
+So that background, our stumpage rates have been pretty flat throughout the year, but our log costs They were a bit higher in the summer months, and they were lower in the winter months.
+So, as I said, it's a complicated topic, but that's what happened to us in McKenzie.
+Okay.
+Then, given that overall B.C. stumpage is expected to go down in 23 days, do you expect lumber pressures to track down with it?
+Well, Paul, I really don't because, as I said earlier, you know, if there was a precipitous decline in residential construction activity both for new and R&R in the U.S., I suppose they could go back.
 Let me ask you this question.
-You know, some of the companies have reported walking breakdowns to net realizable value.
-One company reported $90 million, another couple reported $35 million, and one other reported about $25 million in Canadian.
-So those inventory breakdowns are very high relative to what the alternative is of setting some else down.
-So we think that some companies in BC would be pretty poised to take down the lumber prices slide from here because it's so they'll want to continue utilizing the cash flow from their low cost supply region and subsidize the ongoing production in the heightened production from the D. We continue to believe that the fight and fiber constraints in will not lead to an over supplied market on a sustainable base.
-Okay, and then just flipping over to the power side, what's the status of the generation right now?
-What do you expect for
+You know, some of the companies have reported whopping write-downs to net realizable value.
+One company reported $90 million, another couple reported $35 million, and one other reported about $25 million Canadian.
+So, you know, those inventory write-downs are very high relative to what the alternative is of cutting sawmills down.
+So we think that some companies in BC would be pretty poised to take down time if lumber prices slide from here because it's doubtful they'll want to continue utilizing the cash flow from their low-cost supply regions to subsidize ongoing production in the high cost region of BC.
+So we don't see the stumpage rates reduction triggering heightened production from BC.
+We continue to believe that supply and fiber constraints in BC will not lead to an over-supplied

 speaker

-23?
-Yes, so we're still actually in the process of working with the original manufacturer on repairs to defects on the turbine.
-We are expecting the power plant to come back online in around January 2023.
-And we look forward to that as that's one of our peak times for generating revenues because time delivery factor.
+market on a sustainable basis okay and then just uh flipping over to the power side what's the status of the generation right now what do you expect for 23 yes so we're still actually in the process of working with the original manufacturer on uh repairs to defects uh some latent defects of on the turbine We are expecting the power plant to come back online in around January 2023, and we look forward to that as that's one of our peak times for generating revenues because of the time of delivery factor.

 speaker